ChangShiRaine/ChangShiRaine.github.io/_pages/publications.md

 ![Our method](https://changshiraine.github.io/images/good.jpg)

 We then use a customized calibrated RealSense camera to acquire the location information from the markers and get the deformation model.
-We are improving and verifying the model through collaboration with mathematicians of UPitts, who looks into the problem from computational perspective, by analyzing strain, Young’s modulus, etc.
+We are improving and verifying the model through collaboration with mathematicians of UPitts, who look into the problem from the computational perspective, by analyzing strain, Young’s modulus, etc.